 Preheat your grill to 400 degrees.
 Place a cast-iron skillet directly on the grate to preheat with the grill.
 Trim all silverskin from the backstrap and slice it across the grain into 1.5-inch-thick medallions.
 Season the venison on both sides with kosher salt and cracked black pepper.
 Rest the venison for 20 minutes to allow it to come to room temperature.

-In a medium saucepan over medium heat, melt the better.
+In a medium saucepan over medium heat, melt the butter.
 Whisk in the flour and stir well until it starts to take on a golden color, about 5 minutes.

 Drizzle in the milk, a few tablespoons at a time, whisking well before adding more.
 Once the milk/roux mixture is smooth, add the remaining milk and bring to a light boil, whisking constantly, until the mixture begins to thicken.
 Remove the pan from the burner.